mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 cpp_config.should_use_cpp = False
 ```

-In the case of stages for which no C++ implementation exists, Morpheus will fall back to the python implementation without any additional configuration and operate in a hybrid execution mode.
+In the case of stages for which no C++ implementation exists, Morpheus will fall back to the Python implementation without any additional configuration and operate in a hybrid execution mode.

 In addition to C++ accelerated stage implementations, Morpheus also provides a C++ implementation for message primitives.
-When C++ execution is enabled, constructing one of the Python message classes defined in the `morpheus.pipeline.messages` module will return a python object with bindings to the underlying C++ implementation.
+When C++ execution is enabled, constructing one of the Python message classes defined in the `morpheus.pipeline.messages` module will return a Python object with bindings to the underlying C++ implementation.

 Since we are defining our pipelines in Python, it becomes the responsibility of the Python implementation to build a C++ accelerated node; this happens in the `_build_source` and `_build_single` methods.
 Ultimately it is the decision of a Python stage to build a Python node or a C++ node.
 It is perfectly acceptable to build a Python node when `should_use_cpp=True` however it is not acceptable to build a C++ node when `should_use_cpp=False`.
 The reason is the C++ implementations of Morpheus' messages can be consumed by Python and C++ stage implementations alike.
 However when `should_use_cpp=False` the Python implementations will be used which cannot be consumed by the C++ implementations of stages.